Effective description of dark matter self-interactions in small dark matter haloes: Acknowledgements

 \section{Acknowledgements}

-We thank Torsten Bringmann, Marcus Brueggen, Richard Massey and Subir Sarkar for helpful discussions and Surhud More and Andrew Robertson for valuable comments on the manuscript.
+We thank Torsten Bringmann, Marcus Brueggen, Richard Massey and Subir Sarkar for helpful discussions and Surhud More, Andrew Robertson and Andrew Benson for valuable comments on the manuscript.
 This work is supported by the DFG Emmy Noether Grant No. KA 4662/1-1 as well as the ERC Starting Grant `NewAve' (638528).